Nainik2509/Vuexy-React-Next-Js/docs/guide/settings/page-specific-settings.md

 # Page Specific Settings

-## Overview

-You can have a specific settings depending on your needs.
+If you want to override specific settings for specific page only, you can do that as well.

 ## Usage

-To change a setting for a specific page use `setConfig` method and return a object with your settings like show below:
+To change a setting for a specific page, use `setConfig` method and return a object with your settings like below:

 ```tsx
 const AnalyticsDashboard = () => <h1>Analytics Dashboard</h1>